< Back to Blog

 1. Algorithmic Screening and AI Bias

-The Fair Housing Act applies to decisions made using algorithmic or AI models, and housing providers are liable for discriminatory denials resulting from relying on these products.
+The Fair Housing Act applies to decisions made using algorithmic or AI-based screening models.
+Housing providers are liable for discriminatory outcomes even when bias is unintentional.

 Your responsibilities include: